bumblebee211196/BarcodeScanner/README.md

 # BarcodeScanner

 A simple Barcode Scanner application using python, opencv and pyzbar.
-For detailed explanation check out my [blog]()
+For detailed explanation check out my [blog]().

-This was possible only due to the simple and clear explanation by Adrian Rosebrock's [blog](https://www.pyimagesearch.com/2018/05/21/an-opencv-barcode-and-qr-code-scanner-with-zbar/)
+This was possible only due to the simple and clear explanation by Adrian Rosebrock's [blog](https://www.pyimagesearch.com/2018/05/21/an-opencv-barcode-and-qr-code-scanner-with-zbar/).

 ## How to run?